USB Arcade Joystick using a Minimus 32

 I planned out the layout first using inkscape, which you can download here.
 This also shows how the base is constructed.
 The rear edge is taller than the others, presumably this was as a handle but it tilts the joystick slightly towards you, and gives space for the USB cable to come out.

 The firmware is a slightly modified version of LUFA's joystick demo program.
 By default the demo tries to use the built-in controls of whatever board it's being compiled for---a Minimus doesn't have a joystick, so compilation out-of-the-box fails.
-The patch switches to custom button and joystick drivers, using PB0--7 for button inputs and PC4--7 for the joystick directions.
+We instead use a custom button and joystick drivers, using PB0--7 for button inputs and PC4--7 for the joystick directions.
 The button inputs are debounced using a vertical counter.
 The joystick didn't seem to need it, so no debouncing was added there.

 The wiring is dead simple, since the chip has built-in pull-up resistors.
 Connect each switch to the relevant port and ground. i.e. Button 1--8 attach to the minimus' PB0--PB7 pins, joystick directions to PC4--7, and then the other end of all the buttons go to GND.
 The joystick and more expensive buttons have 'lucar' blade terminals which you can buy connectors for instead of soldering directly.
 The buttons fit perfectly, you may need to squish the connector slightly for a snug fit.